Humberto Romero (footballer)

-Humberto Romero Martínez (born 11 October 1964) is a retired Mexican footballer and manager.
-Currently, Romero is the head coach of the Tercera División club Camaroneros de Escuinapa.
+Humberto Romero Martínez (born 11 October 1964) is a Mexican football manager and former player who is the head coach of the Liga TDP club Camaroneros de Escuinapa.

-Club career
+Playing career

 Romero started his professional career with Leones Negros UdeG from his hometown Guadalajara in 1982.
 He would spend a total of 12 seasons playing for UdeG as a defender.

 For the 1994–95 season, Romero was transferred to Toros Neza.
 He was part of the team that were runners-up to Guadalajara in the Verano 1997 tournament.

-During his career, he was called once to the Mexico national football team for a friendly match against El Salvador on 13 January 1987.
+During his career, he was called once to the Mexico national team for a friendly match against El Salvador on 13 January 1987.

 Managerial career

-Currently, Romero is the head coach of Camaroneros de Escuinapa, a club from the Mexican Third Division, from Escuinapa, Sinaloa.
+Currently, Romero is the head coach of Camaroneros de Escuinapa, a club from the Liga TDP, from Escuinapa, Sinaloa.